 Do you think gardening with kids is a great experience, but are afraid they’ll make a mess of it?
 I work in my garden with kids ages one to five and I have helpful tips for gardening with kids.
-Click here to see more about how to get started gardening with kids.
+There are many kids garden ideas you can do with your kids today.

 Gardening with preschoolers

 Gardening with preschoolers and gardening with toddlers is a ton of fun.
 I LOVE watching them learn and I love learning with them.
 This is our 7th season and we are loving it even more today than when we started.
 This year, we’ve already grown over 400 pounds of food.
 Over the time since we started, we’ve grown over 3,000 pounds!
 Toddlers and preschoolers growing food, lots of food! if you want to see how we got started, click here.

 The younger the child, the more help they need, but there are many things small children can do.
 At Little Sprouts, we try to grow as much of our own food as possible.
 It’s super cool to spend time outside in the garden.
 Fresh air and sunshine are amazing for a mood booster, physical exercise, and learning experience.

 Kids LOVE working in the garden.
 My kids plant everything we grow.
 We grow tomatoes, hot peppers, onions, garlic, potatoes, sweet potatoes, cabbage, broccoli, cauliflower, peas, carrots, squashes, melons, herbs, pretty much anything you can think of.
 We have fruit trees, bushes, asparagus, strawberries and so much more.

 When I did some research into our food supply, I realized it was way past time to do something about what I was feeding those I loved.
 At the time, there was not a lot of pure food available in my area and it was really expensive.
 Now it’s a lot more readily available and that’s great.
 I knew we could save a ton of money and really know what was in and on our food if we grew it, so I set out to learn how.